EmbySupport/Emby.Docs/Backup.md

 This will not backup library contents and metadata.
 To keep a permanent copy of metadata, we suggest enabling saving of local metadata to media folders.
 The plug-in also does not backup live TV recording settings or series at this time.

-## How to use the Server Configuration Backup Plugin
+## How to use the Backup & Restore Plugin
 * Be sure your Emby Premiere key is properly installed and validated.
-Configuration Backup requires Emby Premiere.
+Backup & Restore requires Emby Premiere.
 * Install the plugin into your existing Emby Server
 * Configure the Backup plugin by setting a folder to save the backups within.
 By default, this process will run every 12 hours and will retain at most 3 backups.
 You can monitor your folder to see that backups are created.